DefinitionThis section has been translated automatically.

 Further distinctions according to particular growth behavior:

 - NICH (Non-involuting congenital hemangioma).

 - NH ( Neonatal hemangiomatosis)

 - Type II (Diffuse neonatal hemangiomatosis)

-- IH-MAG (Infantile hemangioma with minimal or arrested growth)- Special form with fine telangiectasia with missing or minimal proiferation.
+- IH-MAG (Infantile hemangioma with minimal or arrested growth)- Special form with fine telangiectasias with absent or minimal proliferation.

-Complicative hemangiomas restrict organ function, tend to ulceration, lead to restricted mobility, cause aesthetic impairment: The following complications are possible depending on size and location:
+Complicating hemangiomas limit organ function, tend to ulcerate, cause limitation of movement, cause aesthetic impairment.
+The following complications should be noted depending on the size or location:

 auricular: obstruction, ulceration;

 labial: drinking disorders;